The ten most important factors for producing quality cigars are:

 The temperature is allowed to reach 51-53 degrees cent.
 The temperature is monitored on a daily basis using a thermometer that is inserted at the center of the pile in a tube.
 When the temperature reaches 51-53 degrees cent. the pile is then broken down and reconstructed, the top of the pile going in at the bottom and the outsides going into the inside of the new pile.
 The temperature is then allowed to reach the 51-53 degree cent. mark again.
 The process is then repeated until complete fermentation.
 The first time the pile is built, the temperature will rise to 51-53 degrees cent. within 8/10 days.

-A long fermentation (Ligero tobacco) corresponds to 4-6 pile changes over 6/7 months.
-A short fermentation (Volado tobacco) corresponds to 3 pile changes over 2 months.
+A long fermentation (Ligero leaf) corresponds to 4-6 pile changes over 6/7 months.
+A short fermentation (Volado leaf) corresponds to 3 pile changes over 2 months.

 During the fermentation process, the nicotine becomes more ammoniated.
 It is to be noted that all along its life the tobacco will produce some ammonia.
 The more humidity, the grater the ammonia.

-The variety of tobacco will also influence the fermentation time. for example, the Pilato Cubano will need more time than the Olor Dominicano or the San Vincente varieties.
+The variety of tobaco-leaves will also influence the fermentation time. for example, the Pilato Cubano will need more time than the Olor Dominicano or the San Vincente varieties.

-The fermentation process will influence the ageing potential of the tobacco; the heavier the fermentation, the shorter the aging process.
+The fermentation process will influence the ageing potential; the heavier the fermentation, the shorter the aging process.

-The Cubans do not ferment the tobacco as much as Davidoff.
-Therefore the tobacco needs a longer ageing process.
+The Cubans cigars manufacturers do not ferment the tobacco as much as Davidoff.
+Therefore it needs a longer ageing process.
 They use low piles and therefore achieve lower temperature.
 As a consequence, the tobacco is less fermented and will require a longer ageing.

 The fermentation process of the wrapper is a very long process, taking up to 7 months and involving at least 10 pile movements.

-During the whole process, each type of tobacco from each field and from each farmer is kept separately and fermented separately.
-Once the fermentation is finished, the tobacco is packed in bales of 60/70 pounds and placed in the ageing room at at a hygrometry of 78 to 80% for up to 7 years.
+During the whole process, each type of leaf from each field and from each farmer is kept separately and fermented separately.
+Once the fermentation is finished, tobacco-leaves are packed in bales of 60/70 pounds and placed in the ageing room at at a hygrometry of 78 to 80% for up to 7 years.
 During the ageing process, the leaves develop a full flavour aroma.
 The stronger the tobacco the longer the ageing process.

 Each cigar company has a different policy for ageing.
 Davidoff has an inventory of around 3 to 4 years of cigar production.

-Davidoff buys wrapper tobacco that is already fermented, processed and aged but davidoff does a second fermentation.
-The wrapper used by Davidoff is Maruna wrapper.
-This is a heavy and very oily tobacco, which is why Davidoff does a second fermentation instead of using the second option.
+Davidoff generally buy wrapper tobacco-leaves that are already fermented, processed and aged but Davidoff does a second fermentation.
+The wrapper used by Davidoff is Marina wrapper.
+This is a heavy and very oily leaf, which is why Davidoff does a second fermentation instead of using the second option.

 The second option would be to use a boiler/steamer.
 The cooking process will “kill” the tobacco and its flavours.
 The wrapper will then have no more influence on the aroma of the cigar because of the high temperatures used in that process.